ChrstphrHll/npc_gen/students/Savanna Ildilyntra.md

   int: 12
   str: 18
   wis: 18
-track: Diplomacy
-trait: The first thing I do in a new place is note the locations of everything valuable- or where such things could be hidden.
-trait1: Practical
-trait2: Uncreative
 year: 6
+guild: Treskal
+partyID: 46
 ---
 # Savanna Ildilyntra
 ---
 ### Description
 - 6th year Halfling Cleric in Treskal
-- straight brunette hair that's hanging down to their legs, Hazel eyes, and Dark Brown skin
+- straight brunette hair that's hanging down to their legs, Blue eyes, and Dark Brown skin
 - Is Practical and Uncreative, and has Indulgence as their ideal

 ### Organizations